frbnck/frbnck/README.md

 <h1 align="center">Hi, I'm Fernanda</h1>

-- ☕ I’m currently learning to code in HTML5, CSS3 and Java;
+- ☕ I’m currently learning to code in Java;
+- 💻 I’m currently learning HTML5 and CSS3;
 - 📚 I'm currently studying Systems Analysis and Development at a local college;
 - 🤓 I’m looking for inspiration to build my knowledge.